 In connection with the definitive merger agreement on January 16, 2019 to acquire First Data, we entered into a bridge facility commitment letter providing a 364-day senior unsecured bridge term loan facility in an aggregate principal amount of \$17.0 billion for the purpose of refinancing certain indebtedness of First Data on the closing date of the acquisition.
-We recorded \$59 million of expense in the first quarter of 2019 associated with such bridge term loan facility.
-See below under "First Data Acquisition Financing" for a description of our planned financing to fund the First Data acquisition.
+We recorded \$37 million and \$96 million of expense during the three and six months ended June 30, 2019 associated with such bridge term loan facility and other refinancing and related activities in connection with the acquisition of First Data.
+See below under "First Data Acquisition Financing" for a description of our financing related to the First Data acquisition.